WordPress/css-audit/README.md

 # CSS Audit

-This is an experiment in using CSS parsers to … parse out information about a set of stylesheets.
-When run, it will generate information about your CSS, such as number of distinct colors used, most specific selectors, how many properties use `!important`, etc.
+This project contains an automated audit of the core WordPress CSS, including the number of distinct colors used, most specific selectors, how many properties use `!important`, and more.
+[View the audit report here.](https://ryelle.github.io/css-audit/public/wp-admin) This report is regenerated every day at 09:00 UTC, and runs over the latest CSS in [WordPress/wordpress-develop](https://github.com/WordPress/wordpress-develop/).

+To generate this report, there is a tool `css-audit`, which runs a set of [audits](./src/audits).

+## Local Environment

-To run this yourself, download or clone this repo, then install the dependencies.
+To run the audits yourself, download or clone this repo, then install the dependencies.
 You will need [node & npm](https://nodejs.org/en/) installed.

 ```
 $ git clone git@github.com:ryelle/css-audit.git